-The LBQWHC is made up of individuals and organizations with experience advocating for the health and well-being of lesbian, bisexual and queer women.
-Members represent health care facilities, government agencies, community organizations, and academic institutions.
-The LBQWHC recently completed conducting focus groups with under-represented lesbian and bisexual women to solicit their health care opinions and experiences.
+The LBQWHC composes of members who represent health care facilities, government agencies, community organizations, and academic institutions and have experience advocating for the health and well-being of lesbian, bisexual and queer women The LBQWHC has completed focus groups with under-represented lesbian and bisexual women to solicit their health care opinions and experiences.
 The data collected from this study will serve as the foundation for improving training and curriculums related to cultural competency targeting health care professionals.

 The objectives of the LBQWHC are to:

-- Supplement existing LGBT training programs and materials with information unique to lesbian and bisexual Latinas, African Americans, Asian Pacific Islanders, veterans, and women ages 65 and over.
+- Supplement existing LGBTQ+ training programs and materials with information unique to lesbian and bisexual Latinas, African Americans, Asian Pacific Islanders, veterans, and women ages 65 and over.

 - Host conferences for executives and other health professionals about health care for lesbian and bisexual women.